Ron Kramer: Regular season

+Playoffs

 Honors and later years

 After retiring as a football player, Kramer went into the steel business.
 In 1969, he was hired as a vice president of Paragon Steel Corp. of Detroit.
 He spent 22 years at Paragon before establishing Ron Kramer Industries in 1981, a company which is still in business today.
 He had two children, Kurtis Kramer and Cassandra Koehler.

 Kramer received numerous honors and awards, including the following: